AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 **PDF Service API**
 Adobe’s PDF Services API lets create, combine, export, and extract data from PDFs through powerful and flexible cloud-based APIs.

+### Customer Managed Storage

+Forms as a Cloud Service provide options to store content in an external storage system such as Blob Store, Database, or a storage service.
+You can also store in-process Workflows data (AEM Workflow Variables data) that contains Sensitive Personal Data (SPD) elements in a customer-managed repository for secure processing.
+Adobe recommends to store sensetive data on customer managed storages only.

+You can use the **Unified Storage Connector** to connect to Blob Storage and **Form Data Model** to connect to  databases or backend services (RESTful, SOAP, and more).

 ### Document Services

 Document services capabilities provide three service: